OpenGene/fastp/README.md

 Quality filtering is enabled by default, but you can disable it by `-Q` or `disable_quality_filtering`.
 Currently it supports filtering by limiting the N base number (`-n, --n_base_limit`),  and the percentage of unqualified bases.

 To filter reads by its percentage of unqualified bases, two options should be provided:
-* -q, --qualified_quality_phred       the quality value that a base is qualified.
+* `-q, --qualified_quality_phred`       the quality value that a base is qualified.
 Default 15 means phred quality >=Q15 is qualified.
-* -u, --unqualified_percent_limit    how many percents of bases are allowed to be unqualified (0~100).
+* `-u, --unqualified_percent_limit`    how many percents of bases are allowed to be unqualified (0~100).
 Default 40 means 40%

 Length filtering is enabled by default, but you can disable it by `-L` or `--disable_length_filtering`.
 The minimum length requirement is specified with `-l` or `--length_required`.

+New filters are being implemented, such like `polyX` filter and `low complexity` filter.
+If you have a new idea or new request, please file an issue.

 # adapters
 Adapter trimming is enabled by default, but you can disable it by `-A` or `--disable_adapter_trimming`.
 Adapter sequences can be automatically detected for both PE/SE data, which means you don't have to input the adapter sequences to trim them.